-Deleted: <#>York District High School Board (Community Member) ¶ <#>Avon Tourism ¶ <#>Avon Regional Organisation of Councils (AROC) ¶ however, an absolute majority decision is required.
+The Council of a local government may delegate to the Chief Executive Officer the exercise of any of its powers or the discharge of any of its duties.
+For this to occur however, an absolute majority decision is required.
 There are some limits on powers or duties that can be delegated to the Chief Executive Officer.
 Comprehensive detail describing such limitations can be found in Section 5.43 of the Local Government Act 1995.